This post is going to cover 10 of the best blended learning tools and techniques your organization can implement today.

 Digital badges are another great blended learning tool to consider implementing.
 They can be used in a few ways.
 One is it can help designate one type of course from another; making it easier for employees to locate within a learning management system.
 Secondly, digital badges are a motivator for employees to successfully complete a course or a series of courses.

-Basically, you can assign different course with badges and track to see which employees are earning the most badges.
+You can assign different courses with badges and track to see which employees are earning the most badges.
 Not only is it a great analysis tool, but digital badges can be used to award top performers.

 Some companies to check out for digital badges include Credly and Badgr.